-Adolescent Rumination Syndrome, or ARS, is an uncommon, often misunderstood and frequently misdiagnosed GI condition.
+Rumination Syndrome, or RS, is an uncommon, often misunderstood and frequently misdiagnosed GI condition.
 Patients often undergo many tests and can go months or years without an accurate diagnosis.
 Even when the diagnosis is made, most families are not sure where to go for treatment.

-Our program exists to provide intensive treatment for adolescents with ARS, to increase awareness of ARS, and to conduct clinical research to further the understanding and treatment of ARS.
+Our program exists to provide intensive treatment for adolescents with RS, to increase awareness of RS, and to conduct clinical research to further the understanding and treatment of RS.
 The program is designed for children ages 12 to 19, and is not suited for children younger than 12 or with cognitive or developmental impairments.